pananton/busrpc-spec/busrpc.md

 ## Class description file

-Class description file *class.proto* must contain definition of a class descriptor `ClassDesc` - a special protobuf `message` (or predefined structure in terms of this specification), which provides information about the class in form of a nested types.
+Class description file *class.proto* must always contain definition of a class descriptor `ClassDesc` - a special protobuf `message` (or predefined structure in terms of this specification), which provides information about the class in form of a nested types.
 Busrpc specification currently recognizes only `ObjectId` structure, which describes class object identifier.
+Definitions of other types may also be nested inside `ClassDesc`, however this may cause conflicts in the future versions of this spefication and thus not recommended.

 ### `ObjectId`

 `ObjectId` structure contains arbitrary number of fields that together form a unique identifier of the class object.
-Each `ObjectId` field must have one of the following type:
+Each `ObjectId` field can have one of the following types:
 * [scalar](https://developers.google.com/protocol-buffers/docs/proto3#scalar) type, except for floating-point types `float` and `double`
 * [enumeration](https://developers.google.com/protocol-buffers/docs/proto3#enum) type

-Below is an example of class `employee` descriptor from `hrd` namespace, which can be a part of some organization backend API.
+Below is an example of class `employee` descriptor from `org` (short for "organization") namespace.

 ```
-// file ./api/hrd/employee/class.proto
+// file ./api/org/employee/class.proto

 syntax = "proto3";
-package busrpc.api.hrd.employee;
+package busrpc.api.org.employee;

 message ClassDesc {
   message ObjectId {